usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

 #### Examples

-In the following examples, it is assumed that the user has access to the ``rascal.jar`` file and that the files with the code describing each of the example programs below are placed in the same directory as the ``rascal.jar`` file.
+In the following examples, it is assumed that the user has access to the ``rascal-shell-stable.jar`` file and that the files with the code describing each of the example programs below are placed in the same directory as the ``.jar`` file for simplicity.

 1. Command line arguments as a list of string values